 Hey everyone!
 My name is Danielle Fitzpatrick.
-I am a first year Health Policy and Management student on the policy track.
+I am a second year Health Policy and Management student on the policy track.
 I’m originally from Long Island, NY and I graduated from Boston University with a degree in Health Sciences in May 2017.
 At BU, I had the opportunity to study abroad in India, where I was exposed to health disparities between social and economic classes.
 My study abroad experience strengthened my passion for public health.
 I became aware that health policy is pertinent to fix healthcare systems.
 I fell in love with Rollins during VisitEmory.
 I knew Rollins would be a great place to strengthen my public health knowledge and research skills while providing numerous learning experiences – inside and outside the class!
-Currently, I work in the Department of Epidemiology as a Graduate Research Assistant for the Michigan PBB Registry.
-As a GRA, I create and manage website content while sharing scientific findings of the negative health effects of polybrominated biphenyls via social media platforms.
-Not only has Rollins fulfilled my desires, I’ve gained some amazing friends and mentors along the way.
+Currently, I work as a Project Coordinator for Emory University’s Department of Pediatrics.
+As a Project Coordinator, I plan events that support PARTNERS Equity for Child and Adolescent Health.
+Not only has Rollins fulfilled some of my academic and professional goals, I’ve gained some amazing colleagues and mentors along the way.
 Please don’t hesitate to contact me.
 I am VERY excited to share my Rollins experience with you all!

-My name is Sanah Mandviwala, a first year MPH candidate in the department of Health Policy and Management.
+My name is Sanah Mandviwala, a second year MPH candidate in the department of Health Policy and Management.
 I’m a dentist formally trained in India.
-Earlier this year, I completed my postgraduate certificate in Restorative Dentistry from the University of Michigan Ann Arbor.
-Currently at Rollins, I’m a part of the Rollins Student Government Association as one of the two International Student Represntatives and the Communications Chair for RmC.
-I like being on the go which has attributed much towards my extracurricular activities.
+Earlier this year, I completed my postgraduate certificate in Restorative Dentistry at the University of Michigan Ann Arbor.
+Currently at Rollins, I’m part of the Rollins Student Government Association as one of the two International Student Representatives and the Communications Chair for RmC.
+I like being on the go, which has attributed much towards my extracurricular activities.
 I am a trained track and field athlete and lawn tennis player (hit me up if you ever want to play a match or watch one).
-Finally, other than reading blogs on healthcare and keeping myself afloat with the lastest public health issues across the globe, I love trying new restaurants,cooking, travelling and meeting new people.
+Finally, other than reading blogs on healthcare and keeping myself afloat with the latest public health issues across the globe, I love trying new restaurants, cooking, traveling, and meeting new people.
 For the things I hate, it has to be driving in Atlanta for starters.